Xilinx/BNN-PYNQ/README.md

 This repo contains the pip install package for Binarized Neural Network (BNN) on PYNQ.
 Two different overlays are here included, namely CNV and LFC as described in the <a href="https://arxiv.org/abs/1612.07119" target="_blank"> FINN Paper </a>.

+## Citation
+If you find BNN-PYNQ useful, please cite the <a href="https://arxiv.org/abs/1612.07119" target="_blank">FINN Paper</a>:

+@inproceedings{finn,
+ author = {Umuroglu, Yaman and Fraser, Nicholas J. and Gambardella, Giulio and Blott, Michaela and Leong, Philip and Jahre, Magnus and Vissers, Kees}, title = {FINN: A Framework for Fast, Scalable Binarized Neural Network Inference}, booktitle = {Proceedings of the 2017 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays}, series = {FPGA '17}, year = {2017}, pages = {65--74}, publisher = {ACM},
+}

 ## Quick Start

 In order to install it your PYNQ, connect to the board, open a terminal and type: